doctorfree/Asciiville/README.md

 for the Ranger File Manager can be found in `/etc/ranger/config/`.
 The W3M web browser is configured in `/etc/w3m/`, and the NeoMutt global config is `/etc/neomuttrc`.

-After installing Asciiville and running the `ascinit` command, initialize the the command line Twitter client by invoking the `rainbowstream` command and authorizing the app to access your Twitter account.

 #### Kitty SSH terminfo configuration